-Single-occupancy commuting / single-occupancy vehicle: Refers to a person driving alone in a car; this is a low-efficiency mode of transportation that causes most roadway congestion.

-Site Assemblage: A process by which multiple adjacent land parcels are brought under common ownership or control for the purposes of redevelopment as a single project.
+- Single-occupancy commuting / single-occupancy vehicle: refers to a person driving alone in a car; this is a low-efficiency mode of transportation that causes most roadway congestion. - Site Assemblage: A process by which multiple adjacent land parcels are brought under common ownership or control for the purposes of redevelopment as a single project.

 Somerville Condominium Conversion Ordinance: Article IV, Section 7-61 through Section 7-90 of the Somerville Municipal Code of Ordinances.
 Passed in 1985, it guides how conversion of rental units into condominium ownership must be undertaken in the City of Somerville.

 Somerville Inclusionary Zoning Ordinance: A City Zoning Ordinance passed in 1990, SZO Article 13.
 The goal is to create long-term affordable housing, to assure a community that represents all income levels.
-If a development has eight or more housing units, the Ordinance requires that 12.5% of the units be reserved as affordable.
-Units built through the Ordinance are offered for sale or rent to incomeeligible households at below market rates and are kept affordable forever.
+If a development has 8 or more housing units, the Ordinance requires that 12.5% of all units are affordable.
+Units built through the Ordinance are offered for sale or rent to income-eligible households at below market rates and are kept affordable forever.

-Somerville Linkage Ordinance: The Somerville Linkage Ordinance, SZO Article 15, was passed in 2000 to increase the supply of long-term affordable housing and mitigate the impact of large-scale development on the supply and cost of housing in the City of Somerville.
-Triggered by commercial developments seeking a special permit for space over 30,000 square feet, the Ordinance requires that a fee of \$3.91 times the total number of square feet above 30,000.
-This fee is deposited into the Somerville Affordable Housing Trust Fund for the creation of affordable rental and homeownership units.

-Special Permit: A permit required by the Zoning Ordinance for certain uses or structures that need individual attention and require a public hearing.
+- Somerville Linkage Ordinance: The Somerville Linkage Ordinance, SZO Article 15, was passed in 2000 to increase the supply of long-term affordable housing and mitigate the impact of large-scale development on the supply and cost of housing in the City of Somerville.
+Triggered by commercial developments seeking a special permit for space over 30,000 sf, the Ordinance requires that a fee of \$3.91 times the total number of square feet over 30,000.
+This fee is deposited into the Somerville Affordable Housing Trust Fund for the creation of affordable rental and home ownership units. - Special Permit: A permit required by the Zoning Ordinance for certain uses or structures that need individual attention and require a public hearing.
 Special permits often include conditions to reduce the impact of the proposal and ensure that the proposal is not more detrimental than the existing situation.
-There permits are issued by the Planning Board or Zoning Board of Appeals.

-Special Permit Granting Authority: The Planning Board and Zoning Board of Appeals are the Special Permit Granting Authorities in Somerville.

-They hold public hearings and issue permits related to zoning approvals.

-Stormwater Runoff: Precipitation that flows over land or impervious surfaces and does not percolate into the ground.
+There permits are issued by the Planning Board or Zoning Board of Appeals. - Special Permit Granting Authority: The Planning Board and Zoning Board of Appeals are the Special Permit Granting Authorities in Somerville.
+They hold public hearings and issue permits related to zoning approvals. - Stormwater Runoff: Precipitation that flows over land or impervious surfaces and does not percolate into the ground.
 Stormwater runoff can accumulate debris and pollutants that can affect the water quality if it is untreated.
-Flooding is another negative impact of stormwater runoff.

-Stewardship: Efforts to take care of something, often by promoting responsible planning and management of resources.

-Streetscape: Elements of the built environment relating to public streets and adjacent buildings.
+Flooding is another negative impact of stormwater runoff. - Stewardship: an ethic that embodies responsible planning and management of resources.
+"Building stewardship" means trying to get people to advocate for responsible management of resources. - Streetscape: Elements of the built environment relating to public streets and adjacent buildings.
 These elements typically include, but are not limited to, sidewalks, crosswalks, plazas, medians, trees, lighting, signage, parking meters, benches, bicycle racks, bus shelters, building facades and public art.